 If you encounter an error or question not listed below and need assistance, don't hesitate to .
 We're here to help.

 This error means that size of Hightouch's API request to Marketo was too large.
 Lower the batch size to mitigate it.

 This error means that authentication to Marketo was successful but the account you authenticated with doesn't have sufficient permission to call the Marketo API.
 For more information, see Marketo's help article.

-Ensure you've turned on the Read-Write Activity permission for the Marketo account you're connecting to Hightouch with, and that it has access to the Marketo workspaces and partitions you want to use in Hightouch.
+- and that the Marketo API user has access to the Marketo workspaces and partitions you want to use in Hightouch.

 To resolve this error, move your campaign into a program.